Papawhoop/AppDev/README.md

 * System dependencies
 iOS 10.0 Onwards

-* Configuration
-Soon more to come.

-* Database creation
-Soon more to come.

-* Database initialization
-Soon more to come.

 * How to run the test suite
-No test suite yet, but soon to be set up via RVM
+Set up via RVM / Dev in progress